matiscke/arxiv-scan/README.md

 [options]
 # other options (can also be set on CLI)
-# default is used if ommited
+# default is used if omitted
 categories = astro-ph.EP
 date = new
 length = -1